anveshmuppeda/aws/volumes/ebs/README.md

 ---

-## How to Partition, Format & Mount an EBS Volume on EC2
+## How to Partition Format & Mount an EBS Volume on EC2

 ---